CNA-Tech/PKS-Ninja/LabGuides/PKSBackupVelero-PV3774/readme.md

 <br/>

-4.10 Optional: You can download the backup files to the local laptop if required by clicking on the button to the left of the archive and clicking on download object.
-This is useful to restore to a different environment or other use cases where your VCenters are different.
+4.8 (Optional) You can download the backup files to the local laptop if required by clicking on the button to the left of the archive and clicking on download object.
+This is useful to restore to a different Kubernetes cluster or vSphere environment:

 <Details><Summary>Screenshot 4.10</Summary>
 <img src="Images/miniodownload.png">